(often referred to as Public/State Schools)

 Public/State School in Melbourne – What will it cost me?

-Overseas residents in Victoria are not always charged a higher premium.
+Overseas residents in Victoria are not always charged a higher premium, an average of $18,163.
 457 visa holders will be treated the same as locals.Locals are not expected to pay for primary school although there is usually a voluntary levy to help out.
 Fundraising by the parents is also part of the expectation but this can be a good opportunity to meet other parents and make friends.

 Please note: Those studying on a short stay bridging visa may well be required to pay higher school fees.